gmpassos/tcp_tunnel/README.md

 }
 ```
 The `TunnelLocalServer` will listen on `listenPort`, and for each accepted Socket,
-it will initiate a connection to the `localTargetPort` and
+it will initiate a connection to the `targetPort` and
 enable bidirectional data traffic redirection between them.

 ### Bridge Tunneling: